MicrosoftDocs/cpp-docs/docs/standard-library/vector-class.md

 ## <a name="insert"></a> `insert`

-Inserts an element, a number of elements, or a range of elements into the vector at a specified position.
+Inserts an element, or many elements, or a range of elements into the vector at a specified position.

 ```cpp
 iterator insert(